Speech House Oaks

 The site is listed in the 'Forest of Dean Local Plan Review' as a Key Wildlife Site (KWS).

 Location and habitat

 The Speech House Oaks are located in the Forest of Dean, which is managed by the Forestry Commission.
+(All of the land within Speech House Oaks SSSI is owned by the Forestry Commission).
 The site is a linear band of open woodland of oak on either side of the Speech House Road near Speech House, and is close to the Forest of Dean Sculpture Trail.

 The planting and careful management of the vast woodland of the Forest of Dean has been carried out for hundreds of years.
 This has resulted in a mosaic of different types of tree.
 The central area of the forest is on the Coal Measures and this supports oak.
 Such woodland has limited ground flora as this area is acid.
 Limestone and Old Red Sandstone rocks surround this central area.
 The soils in the surroundings are richer, and support a variety of tree types and a more abundant ground flora.